What Is A PNP Transistor?

 What Is A PNP Output Sensor?

 A PNP output is frequently called a “sourcing” output.
-When it senses things it will connect the output to the favourable supply.
+When it senses things it will connect the output to the favorable supply.
 If you’re not sure of which output type you need, several makes produce sensors with configurable outputs.
 In this case, the sensor can be set up to run as an NPN or PNP type.
+Bipolar Junction Transistor BJT: What is it & How Does it Work?